wbmartin00/mbti-personality-detector-ui/README.md

-# MBTI Personality Detector — UI
+# MBTI Personality Detector User Interface

 This is the frontend for my DistilBERT model that classifies your personality type based on text input (out of the 16 MBTI personality types).